lemon-prog123/GazePose/README.md

 For the annations of facial landmarks, we use model in [mediapipe](https://github.com/google/mediapipe) and run it on face crops.
 And we provide the code to predict landmarks for Ego4D in [meshp.py](meshp.py).

 For the Gaussian Temporal Dropout, we can obtain images' quality through [vartool.py](vartool.py) and also can obtain the distribution for each split.
-And we release our filter JSON FILE for train set later in [train_filter](https://www.aliyundrive.com/s/cfQFkMvkzUX).
-Please download it and change the value of "filter_file" in [config.py](common/config.py).
+We release our filter JSON FILE for train set. [train_filter](https://www.aliyundrive.com/s/cfQFkMvkzUX) Please download it and change the value of "filter_file" in [config.py](common/config.py).

 Please use above code and files to obtain the prior json files, put them in the same directory and change the value "prior_path" in [config.py](common/config.py).
 ### Train